KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 ## Background

-[Jekyll](https://jekyllrb.com) is a web development framework invented at GitHub, the most popular place in the world for hosting open-source code.
+[Jekyll](https://jekyllrb.com) is a static web development framework created at [GitHub](https://github.com), the most popular place in the world for hosting open-source code.
 Jekyll sites can be hosted for free at GitHub, and can use a custom domain.
-Jekyll is very popular because it combines powerful web development options with free, easy deployment.
+Jekyll is very popular because it combines powerful web development features with free, easy deployment.
+However, Jekyll is a framework for static sites (as opposed to dynamic) and does not offer all traditional web development functionality.
+Whether it is right for a specific project needs to be evaluated on a case-by-case basis.

 ## Cost Comparison